Nana-447/react--fully-from-scratch/readmes/FIREBASE-TECHNOTES.md

 - We get the Snapshot running ".get()" from a Reference;

+## QUERY SNAPSHOT

+- Query Snapshot comes from our collectionReference object;
+`` firestore.collection('users'); ``

+- docs: Give us back an array of the documents inside of our collection;
+- empty: Similar to exists command, except tells us if our query is empty or not;
+- size: Tells us how many objects there are inside our collection;

 ### DOCUMENT SNAPSHOT

 - Allows us to check if the object .exists